air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 rent state of the environment.
 66. Checklists are powerful tools, proven to increase the accuracy of behavior and to reduce error, particularly slips and memory lapses.
+67. It is always better to have two people do checklists together as a team: one to read the instruction, the other to execute it.
+68. Rather than stigmatize those who admit to error, we should thank those who do so and encourage the reporting.
+We need to make it easier to report errors, for the goal is not to punish, but to determine how it occurred and change things so that it will not happen again
+69. Once people find an explanation for an apparent anomaly, they tend to believe they can now discount it.
+But explanations are based on analogy with past experiences, experiences that may not apply to the current situation
+70. Hindsight makes events seem obvious and predictable.
+Foresight is difficult.
+71. It is relatively easy to design for the situation where everything goes well, where people use the device in the way that was in- tended, and no unforeseen events occur.
+The tricky part is to de- sign for when things go wrong.
+72. Here is what should be done
+     1. Understand the causes of error and design to minimize those causes.
+     2. Do sensibility checks.
+Does the action pass the “common sense” test?
+     3. Make it possible to reverse actions—to “undo” them—or make it harder to do what cannot be reversed.
+     4. Make it easier for people to discover the errors that do occur, and make them easier to correct.
+     5. Don’t treat the action as an error; rather, try to help the person com- plete the action properly.
+Think of the action as an approximation to what is desired
+73.